 Producer Prices Change in Georgia averaged 6.61 percent from 2002 until 2021, reaching an all time high of 19 percent in October of 2007 and a record low of -9.76 percent in April of 2009.
 This page provides - Georgia Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Georgia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Producer Prices Change in Georgia is expected to be 6.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Georgia to stand at 6.60 in 12 months time.
-In the long-term, the Georgia Producer Prices Change is projected to trend around 8.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Georgia is expected to be 19.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Producer Prices Change is projected to trend around 6.60 percent in 2022, according to our econometric models.